khalid-hussain/shaheen/chap7.md

 People were showering flowers from rooftops.
 Badr bin Mughira was dressed in his usual white robe.
 But today he didn't have his face covered.
-He was flanked by Moosa on his right and Al-Zaghairi on his left.
+He was flanked by Musa on his right and Al-Zaghairi on his left.
 Another great warrior, Naeem Ridwan, held the reins of his horse and they all were led by a mujahid holding the Frontier Falcon's flag bearing a crescent.